 Luxembourg does not have any stewardship laws.
-However, since the implementation of SRD II into national law, institutional investors and asset managers are required on a comply-orexplain basis to develop and publicly disclose their engagement policy describing how they integrate shareholder engagement in their investment strategy and to disclose annually how their engagement policy has been implemented.
+However, institutional investors and asset managers are required on a comply-or-explain basis to develop and publicly disclose their engagement policy describing how they integrate shareholder engagement in their investment strategy and to disclose annually how their engagement policy has been implemented.
 Some shareholders of Luxembourg-based Issuers chose to follow best practices, such as the Principles of Responsible Investment.